 Remember that engaging with candidates is a two-way street.
 As much as you are assessing their qualifications and fit for the role and team, they are determining whether or not they actually want to work for you.

-Test your video connection and play close attention to your surroundings when you connect with the candidate.
+Test your video connection and pay close attention to your surroundings when you connect with the candidate.
 If you are easily distracted or constantly interrupted, it can send a negative message – just as it would in a face-to-face job interview.

-While companies are asking as many people as possible to work from home during the COVID-19 crisis, it would be ill-advised to suddenly bring everyone in to meet their new coworker.
+While companies are asking as many people as possible to work from home during the COVID-19 crisis, it would be ill-advised to suddenly bring everyone in to meet their new coworkers.
 Fortunately, the same technology that makes remote working practical can be an onboarding solution as well.

 Ensure that your new hire is equipped with the communications tools they need.
 If they are receiving a laptop, you can set it up with all of the communications technologies your team uses to stay connected.
 This may include company email, team messaging platform, video conferencing software, and any other tools or apps you use.

-Create an informal video welcoming your new hire, maybe even do a walk through of the office to show them the work environment and even their eventual workstation.
+Create an informal video welcoming your new hire, maybe even do a walk-through of the office to show them the work environment and even their eventual workstation.
 Preload the video on their laptop and send out a care package with all their welcome kit.
 Including any company-branded items – or swag- that you have can help a new person feel like part of the team.

 Arrange a video conference involving all of the team members they will be working directly with so everyone can virtually meet and put a face to a name.
 This connectivity genuinely enhances collaboration between people.